jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-1.md

-+++
+---
+title: "The Different Character of the Laws of the German People"
+heading: "Chapter 1"
-title=  "The Different Character of the Laws of the German People" heading=  "Chapter 1" description=  "AFTER the Franks left their own country, they compiled the Salic laws with the help of their own sages" date=  2020-03-31 author=  "Montesquieu" image= "/covers/spirit.jpg"
+description: "AFTER the Franks left their own country, they compiled the Salic laws with the help of their own sages"
-# image=  "https= //sorasystem.sirv.com/photos/medieval/sest.jpg"
-linkb=  "/research/montesquieu/spirit-of-the-laws/book-28"
-linkbtext=  "Index"
-linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-2"
-linkftext=  "Chapter 2"
-+++
+image: "/covers/spirit.jpg"
+weight: 2
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 <!-- In nova fert animus mutatas dicere formas Corpora Ovid Metam. -->